fybrik/fybrik/site/docs/get-started/OneClickDemo.md

-# Super Quick Start Guide
+# One Click Demo Guide

 this guide contains a script that you can run with a single command to see a demo of Fybrik in action.